pwdemars/marginal_carbon_intensity/readme.md

-# Proposed Methodology for Estimating Marginal Carbon Emissions
+# Proposed Methodology for Estimating Marginal Carbon Intensity

-The problem of estimating marginal carbon emissions is framed as fitting a function $y = f(D, X)$ where $y$ is the carbon intensity, $D$ represents demand net of uncontrollable renewables generation and $X$ includes exogenous variables such as time of day, renewables generation etc. representing the state of the power system.
+The problem of estimating marginal carbon intensity is framed as fitting a function $y = f(D, X)$ where $y$ is the carbon intensity, $D$ represents demand net of uncontrollable renewables generation and $X$ includes exogenous variables such as time of day, renewables generation etc. representing the state of the power system.
 Importantly, we assume that $X$ contains variables which are to a large extent unaffected by changes in $D$.
-This carbon intensity signal can then be used to calculate marginal emissions for a given increase in load.

 For a given state $X$, we can plot $y$ vs. $D$, the carbon intensity curve, estimating how the carbon intensity would change for a given change in load:

 ![Carbon intensity curve](https://raw.githubusercontent.com/pwdemars/marginal_carbon_intensity/main/img/example_curve.png)

 Then, dividing change in demand (converted to kWh) by the change in emissions (g), the marginal carbon intensity is calculated.
-The plot below shows the estimated marginal carbon intensity for a 1 MWh increase in demand:
+The plot below shows the estimated marginal carbon intensity for a 1 MWh increase in demand in January 2019 in Great Britain:

 ![Marginal carbon intensity time series](https://raw.githubusercontent.com/pwdemars/marginal_carbon_intensity/main/img/marginal_carbon_intensity.png)